mit-6861/MIT-6861.github.io/_pages/home.md

 ### LECTURE
 - Tuesdays and Thursdays @ 11am - 12:30pm in 32.123
 - Lectures are in-person
-- Attendance is *highly encouraged* to facilitate an enriching learning environment for everyone; actively participating can only help your overall course grade in the event of a borderline situation.
+- Attendance and active participation is *highly encouraged* to facilitate an enriching learning environment for everyone

 ### OFFICE HOURS
 - **Monday @ 11am - 1pm**: Will and Jeff (location TBD)